15 Expats Talk about Health Insurance and Healthcare in Belize

 We asked expats in Belize if they have access to public healthcare in Belize.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the healthcare system in Belize.
 Access to healthcare has been limited due to the closure of many healthcare facilities, and the availability of medical supplies and personnel has been reduced.
 The government has implemented a number of measures to help mitigate the spread of the virus, including the introduction of a national health insurance scheme and the provision of free testing and treatment for those who are infected.
 Despite these efforts, the healthcare system in Belize is still struggling to cope with the demands of the pandemic.
-Many people are unable to access the care they need due to the lack of resources and the high cost of medical care," commented one expat who moved to Belize.
+Many people are unable to access the care they need due to the lack of resources and the high cost of medical care," mentioned one expat in Belize.

 What advice do you have for expats having a baby in Belize?